Frequently Asked Questions - Pre-K ServicesWhere is Pre-K offered?

 Is transportation provided?

 MCAS provides free bus service for Pre-K students attending the YMCA programs at Pine and Springfield who live on the elementary routes serving those schools.
+Students living in the Joy boundary who are on a regular bus route to Pine may also be transported to Pine.
 Mid-day pickups and drop-offs are not available.

 Are meals provided?